I am passionately on the other side of the AI in Hollywood debate

 Hopefully all of you who lost your jobs to technology learned to use the new tools too and thrived along with them.
 If not, I have to assume you landed on your feet because unemployment is no higher than it was whenever you and everyone in your industry hit that huge setback in your careers.

 And to anyone in our industry who may lose your job to AI, thank you on behalf of millions of people who will be doing cool new things with the tools coming down the line.
 I’m not trying to be glib.
 I know it sucks.
-But I believe if we lose our jobs to technology, what society owes us is a soft landing, and vibrant new job market where we can apply our skills for good money.
+But I believe if we lose our jobs to technology, what society owes us is a soft landing.
 But no one should ever try to rig the world so that we can keep doing our old jobs at the expense of the next generation.

 --